Psycojoker/irenicurse/README.md

 # Documentation

-You can find it here: http://irenicurse.readthedocs.org
+You can find it here: (for the moment this is pretty much empty) http://irenicurse.readthedocs.org

 You can also find code example in the examples/ directory.